-We are proud to say since inception of our program in 2014 with thousands of participating members, not one member has progressed to dialysis while actively participating in the program.
-Our nurses also work with members already on dialysis to continually educate and help them with lifestyle choices, home modality options, Medicare coverage and related provider utilization.
+We are proud to say since the inception of our program in 2014 with thousands of participating members, not one member has progressed to dialysis while actively participating in the program.
+Our nurses also work with members already on dialysis to continually educate and help them with lifestyle choices, home modality options, Medicare coverage, and related provider utilization.

 We have proprietary algorithms that incorporate all diagnoses and procedure codes that are associated with chronic kidney disease.
 We identify individuals with kidney disease diagnoses or kidney related procedures, as well as individuals not yet diagnosed but who have medical conditions that make them at-risk for kidney disease.

 We have developed proprietary clinical pathways based on all five stages of Chronic Kidney Disease (CKD) and upon member outreach and engagement.
 Renalogic’s Registered Nurses work with each member on an assessment of the member’s health status.
 Depending on the member’s risk for kidney disease progression, calls are scheduled with the member for clinical intervention, coaching and member education.
 Our nurses are available 24 hours a day, seven days a week, however the majority of communication occurs Monday through Saturday within the hours of 6am-10am and 5pm-9pm.

 Our overall engagement rate is 42% but has been steadily increasing to 78% or higher due to the growth of kidney disease in the U.S. Our reach is national with registered nurses certified in all 50 states.

 If a member has CKD and is not on dialysis, the member typically remains in the program as an active participant until the member has met their primary health and behavior goals, their eGFR has stabilized or increased, and they have remained compliant with their goals for six months.
 This can range from nine months to one year on average.